ttk2/Humbug/README.md

 - disallow_record_playing: Boolean, Disables the ability for records to play in jukeboxes
 - allow_dye_sheep: Boolean, defaults to true.
 Allows sheep to be dyed directly (rather than dyeing each bit of wool).
 - allow_water_in_nether: Boolean, enables water use in hell biomes
+- projectile_slow_chance: Integer between 1 and 100 or out of bounds to disable, percentage chance of a projectile shot causing a slow debuff
+- projectile_slow_ticks: Integer, number of server ticks a projectile shot's slow debuff will last

 Default configuration (biased for CivCraft):
 - debug: false